Dario Šarić

-Dario Šarić (/hr/; born 8 April 1994) is a Croatian professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+Dario Šarić (/hr/; born 8 April 1994) is a Croatian professional basketball player for Anadolu Efes of the Basketbol Süper Ligi (BSL).
 He was selected with the 12th overall pick in the 2014 NBA draft.
 He also represents the senior Croatia national team.
 He joined the Philadelphia 76ers in 2016 playing two seasons for the team before being traded to the Minnesota Timberwolves.
 After a season with the team he was traded to the Phoenix Suns in the 2019 offseason and played 4 seasons for the team before being dealt to the Oklahoma City Thunder in the 2023 trade deadline.
 That following offseason, he joined the Golden State Warriors.
 He has also played for the Denver Nuggets.

 Professional career

 Early years

 Šarić began his professional career in 2009 with Zrinjevac.
 After joining Zagreb mid-way through the 2009–10 season, and spending much of the 2010–11 season on loan with Dubrava, Šarić won the Città di Roma EuroLeague (IJT) in May 2011, alongside teammates, Mario Hezonja and Dominik Mavra, and progressed to the Final Four of the tournament, where his team eventually won.
 After he had registered a triple-double in the final game with 19 points, 14 rebounds and 10 assists, in addition to 10 drawn fouls, he was named the MVP of the tournament.

 In 2010 and 2011, Šarić was nominated for the FIBA Europe Young Player of the Year Award.

 In 2012, he was selected to play for the World Team, for the second year in a row, at the Nike Hoop Summit in Portland, Oregon.
 In the all-star game, the international players of the World Team beat the US team, with Šarić scoring 13 points and leading in rebounds (14) and assists (5).

 He signed with Bilbao Basket and was loaned to Split in 2012.
 However, due to a sanction by FIBA, forcing the Spanish team to pay a buyout of €550,000, he didn't sign with Bilbao.
 After that, he trained with Split, but was not playing games with them.